More than any other part of a story, the beginning has to grab the audience’ or reader’s attention.

 Definitely separate from the inciting incident is the key event that follows as a consequence of the inciting incident.
 It is when the main character actually gets going into the story, the act of setting forth on the story journey.

 Before the protagonist gets going, there is often some reluctance.
 And when the protagonist starts to get going, she or he may meet some sort of gatekeeper that she or he has to get past in order to begin the story journey.
-At any rate, the story is set up – the first section of the story ends – when the protagonist has committed to taking part in the story.
+At any rate, the story is set up – the first section of the story ends – when the protagonist has committed to going on the story journey.

 This important point in the narrative need not be loud or exciting, though it can be.
 It is when Deckard has agreed to take on the case (“No choice, huh?”).
 It is Neo choosing the red pill.
 It is Indiana Jones flying into the adventure.
 It is Humbert marrying the mother in Lolita, Luke discovering that his aunt and uncle have been killed by Imperial Stormtroopers, Jocasta mentioning the crossroads to Oedipus, and the mouse pretending to the fox that he will be meeting a Gruffalo.